jsa-aerial/aerobio/doc/install-doc.md

 \\============================================================================//
 ```

 Once you have your featureCounts output, you can then run the R script `deseq2-rnaseq.r` to obtain the DGE results.
-Here, we assume the R scripts noted above under **Scripts** are all placed in the directory `./Rscripts`.
+Here, we assume the R scripts noted above under [Scripts](#scripts) are all placed in the directory `./Rscripts`.
 The `deseq2-rnaseq.r` is the main (driver) script and it loads and uses the others.
 This script takes four arguments:

 1. The path to the DGE output directory
 2. The **full** path to the featureCounts output CSV file
 3. A comma separated string denoting the two conditions to compare and the count of replicates for each: "c1,c2,c1cnt,c2cnt".
 The contrast order for comparison is taken as c1 (first condition in string) is the "treated" and c2 is the "untreated".
 Specifically, the fold change computed is `log2(c1/c2)`
 4. The **full** path to the `Rscripts` directory

 One other thing to note about this: per the DESeq2 author, we do not normalize the count matrix data before applying DESeq2 modeling as it uses its own normalization specifically tailored to the negative binomial used.
-You shoulld not either!
+You should not either!

 You can streamline the full path arguments a bit by using the "$(realpath partial-path)" bash shortcut as shown in the following command call.